-They left Jane, to rest and breathe the freshened air, at the edge of a fountain, centered in an octagon of paving blocks; and strolled, keeping themselves in her sight, the promenade that enclosed the whole—tulip beds, piazza, founder straddling a boulder, over which water streamed.
+They left Jane, to rest and breathe the freshened air, at the edge of a fountain, centered in an octagon of paving blocks; and strolled, keeping themselves in her sight, the promenade that enclosed the whole—tulip beds, plaza, founder straddling a boulder over which water streamed.

 “Curach, what’s the game?”
 Aimee said.

 He beamed.
 “Why, ma’am, it’s the big one.
-Now, if I were to prepare myself a pipe, would it bother you to have me smoke?”
+Now, if I were to prepare myself a pipe, would it bother you having me smoke?”

 “No, please,” she said.
 “Do you mean, because we’re at war?”

-“Well, I mean, if you like, that Mossbunker, in the ordinary way, hasn’t got much to do with us.
-And why should any of them,” Curach cocked his head in the direction of the Schuylkill, busying himself for a moment with a match, “give a thought to the low end of town, or cut bargains with Mr. Piggott, in the ordinary way of things, except, you’ll appreciate… Mossbunker wants his man in the governor’s seat, and he wants his man in the senate, and filling his pockets with useful cronies, so, he wants all the custom can be sent his way…and he can do very well, rich as he is, building a town of his own, and populating it, too.
+“Well, I mean, if you like, that Mossbunker, in the ordinary way, hasn’t got much to do with the likes of us.
+And why should any of them nobs,” Curach, busying himself for a moment with a match, cocked his head in the direction of the Schuylkill.
+“Give a thought to the low end of town, or cut bargains with Mr. Piggott, in the ordinary way of things, except, you’ll appreciate… Mossbunker wants his man in the governor’s seat, and he wants his man in the senate, and filling his pockets with useful cronies, so.
+He wants all the custom can be sent his way…and can do very well, rich as he is, building a town of his own, and populating it, too.
 Then it’ll be only a matter of how you draw the districts.
 And that done, of course, he don’t need a Piggott.
 He’ll have taken his business out of the city.”